 Nipple blebs are small white spots on the tip of the nipple.
 They are often associated with sharp and deep pain.
 They can also obstruct the flow of milk which can contribute to milk stasis.
 They can range from 1 mm to 3 mm in diameter, but can appear larger if aggravated.

 Blebs are usually due to frequent plugged ducts, oversupply and/or subacute mastitis.
 The underlying cause of the bleb should be identified and treated as well.
 Here are some tips for bleb treatment:

 Things to avoid: Do not pick at the bleb to try to open it!
 This can lead to infection and cause scarring.
-Do not soak the nipple in saline water, as is frequently recommended.
+Do not soak the nipple in saline water (Epsom salt soaks), which is often recommended.
 Soaking the nipple can cause the nipple tissue to break down, leading to further issues.